andry81/contools/README_EN.txt

 -------------------------------------------------------------------------------
 3. INSTALLATION
 -------------------------------------------------------------------------------
-Scripts doesn't required to be built and installed.
+run configure.bat

 Windows executable utilities can be built if necessary under Microsoft Visual Studio C++ 2015 Community Edition.
 The utilities does not require an installed Microsoft Visual C++ 2015 Redistributables at runtime.

 -------------------------------------------------------------------------------
 4. FILES